-- the Charter4.
-In 2018, 27 member states had in place legislation where this is not a requirement, compared to 11 in 2013.
-However, 13 states reported that they still require sterilisation. - 26.
-Housing legislation rarely specifies SOGI as a discrimination ground.
+- 26. Housing legislation rarely specifies SOGI as a discrimination ground.
 The issue of homelessness remains a serious concern, particularly concerning LGBT youth and the enhanced risk they face when parental support is withdrawn after coming out. - 27.
 Sports continue to be a hostile environment for LGBT persons where little real progress is being made compared to other areas.
 Despite a definite increase in the number of states reporting measures to tackle discrimination (7 in 2013, 35 in 2018), the invisibility of LGBT persons is evident.
 Very few professional sports persons have come out as LGBT.
-This situation is a consequence of the lack of inclusive policies in the sports sector regarding SOGI. - 28.
+This situation is a direct consequence of the lack of inclusive policies in the sports sector regarding SOGI. - 28.
 Persecution based on SOGI is officially accepted as a valid ground for granting refugee status in the majority of respondent states.
 The protection needs of transgender asylum seekers, namely continued access to healthcare, remain however largely unaddressed.
 Shortfalls in asylum pertain specifically to reception conditions and the fact that capacity-building and awareness-raising measures, such as specific training for asylum officers, are often implemented on an ad hoc basis. - 29.
 Some trends reflected in the 2013 Review are continuing, with discrimination on the grounds of sexual orientation now generally enshrined in most NHRI mandates, either explicitly or indirectly.
 Gender identity is nevertheless covered to a lesser extent.
 While not flagged as a specific issue in 2013, NHRI's work on LGBT issues has been complicated by negative trends affecting the work of NHRIs.
-These include budgetary constraints, an adverse social and political climate and, at times, political pressure on NHRIs to refrain from focusing on discrimination on grounds of SOGI. - 30.
+These include budgetary constraints, an adverse social and political climate and, at times, political pressure precluding NHRIs to refrain from focusing on discrimination on grounds of SOGI. - 30.
 There are various interpretations of the concept of multiple discrimination across states and a small number has addressed this in national law.
 The lack of domestic court case law of the implications of discrimination on a plurality of grounds, including SOGI, is a further challenge.
-Research on multiple discrimination is scarce and has mostly been conducted through civil society and academic initiatives.
+Research on multiple discrimination is scarce and has mostly been conducted by civil society and academia.